Sheet Metal Roofs & Snow Damage Page

 A damaged gutter from icy snow sliding off a pole barn roof January of 2004

-Here are actual photos of a damaged gutters we had installed several years earlier out in Scappose Oregon.
-In the winter of 2003/04 we had an unusual situation where icy-snow loads slid off this metal roof on their barn. during that winter storm we even saw many cars damaged and several cars get totaled from the ice falling off metal roofs like this.
+Here are actual photos sent to me by a client in Scappose Oregon with a damaged gutters I had installed a few years earlier.
+In the winter of 2003/04 we had an unusual situation where icy-snow loads slid off metal roofs.
+During that winter storm we even saw on the News how some cars were even totaled from the ice falling off metal roofs like this.

 We normally do not get much snow here in the NW.
 Also, the conditions were such that the top layer melted slightly during the day, and froze hard at night, to the point where the next morning that you could walk on top of the snow without leaving a mark, because of the top 1/2" layer of ice that formed.
-It caused a unique situation, especially for metal roofs, where snow is especially prone to slide off, even on a low slope roof like this one with only a 4/12 pitch to it.
+It caused a unique situation, especially for metal roofs, where snow is especially prone to slide off even low slope roofs like this one, with only a 4/12 pitch to it.

-We had not done much work replacing gutters on houses with metal roofs, so we had not run into this issue in the past, other than from snow loads sliding off a metal roofs, putting a great deal of pressure on the screens and having mangled screens.
-There are many reasons that metal roofs are crap and may cause serious problems.
-This is just one of these issues.
-See our Roofing web page to learn more why metal roofs are a very poor choice for a roof cover.
+I had not done much work replacing gutters on houses with metal roofs, so I had not run into this issue in the past, other than putting a lot of pressure on the leaf screen covers and having mangled screens.
+This is just one of the issues with metal roofs, but there are many reasons that metal roofs are crap and may cause serious problems.
+See our Roofing web page to learn more why metal roofs are a very poor choice for a roof cover of any structure.

-We did not recall the details of this installation until we got out to their place to see it first hand.
-As luck would have it, this was the only structure we ever used a set of new nylon hidden hangers that a pushy salesman gave to us for free and kept pestering us to try-out.
-I told him I felt they were no good for gutters since even though they may be made of a high quality nylon plastic, I believed that the sun exposure would cause them to become brittle and fail long before the gutter it's self.
+I did not recall the details of this installation until I got out to their place to see it first hand.
+As luck would have it, this was the only structure I had ever used a set of new nylon hidden hangers that a pushy salesman gave to me for free, and kept pestering me for months to them try-out.
+I told him I felt they were no good for gutters, since even though they may be made of a high quality nylon plastic I believed the sun exposure would cause them to become brittle and fail long before the gutter it's self..
+I only used them on their shop, and used the aluminum hangers on their house. the gutters on the house were fine, but they were not under a metal roof.

-I did not like them after using them either, so we decided to not purchase any, thank our lucky stars!
-Only about 3 or 4 of the 42 nylon hidden hanger had not broken and failed.
+I did not like them after using them either, so I had decided to not purchase any.
+Thank my lucky stars this was the only time I did try them out!
+Only about 3 or 4 of the 42 nylon hidden hanger had not broken.
 They had not even been up there long enough for the sun to break down the plasticizers in the nylon, but it showed that in cold weather they were too brittle and snapped.
-They had clearly proven to be worthless, and we would have had a great deal more warranty work to do if we had decided to use these nylon hidden hangers instead of the heavy-duty aluminum hidden hangers we have used for over a decade now.
+They had clearly proven to be worthless, and I would have had a great deal more warranty work to deal with if I had decided to use these nylon hangers, instead of the heavy-duty aluminum hidden hangers I have used since 1992.

 This photo is the same gutter after the snow curl had broken off and fallen to the ground.
 This better shows the screens all bent up and hanging off.

-We had installed all the gutters on this clients house with the heavy duty aluminum hidden hangers we normally use, and they all held up.
-We had since found an even better source for stronger aluminum hidden hangers that are called 'Monster Hangers' We have to order from a supplier out in Connecticut, since the local suppliers are not willing to stock them.
+I had since found an even better source for stronger aluminum hidden hangers that are called 'Monster Hangers'.
+I have to order from a supplier in Connecticut, since the local suppliers are not willing to stock them due to such a sparce demand for better parts by the other Cutter Contractors in this area.

-As to warranty, there was no question in our mind as to this being a warranty issue for us to fix.
-Even if at the time of installation we had informed the client that we were trying-out an experimental product on their barn, we would have still felt responsible.
-After replacing all those crappy plastic hidden hangers with the aluminum Monster Hangers that we now use, we also cleaned out the gutters and replaced all the screens with the new stronger black screens we also switched over to.
-They are 4' wide, instead of only 3' wide.
-They also have 3 clips per screen, instead on only 2 clips.
-We only charged half price for this screen replacement, accepting our portion of the responsibility.
+As to warranty, there was no question in my mind as to this being a warranty issue for me to fix.
+Even if at the time of installation I had informed the client that I was trying-out an experimental product on their barn, I would have still felt responsible.
+After replacing all those crappy plastic hidden hangers with the aluminum Monster Hangers that I now use, I also cleaned out the gutters and replaced all the screens with the new stronger black screens I had switched over to.
+The new screens are wider: 4' wide, instead of only 3'.
+They also have 3 clips per screen, instead on just 2.
+I only charged half price for this screen upgrade, accepting our portion of the responsibility.
 The client was happy to pay that small amount for this repair.
-We were very fortunate that the gutters were not damaged beyond repair, or we would have needed to replace them as well.
+I was very fortunate that the gutters were not damaged beyond repair, or I would have needed to replace them as well.

 There are several companies that make devices to prevent these sort of snow loads from sliding off the roof, like Snow Gems for instance.
-These will cause blockages for debris during the rest of the year, so I do not highly recommend them.
+These require puncturing more holes in the roof cover and will cause a blockage for debris during the rest of the year, so I do not recommend them.
 They also have a problem with hiding the fastener to secure them in place.
-Some are made with a double-sided stick-on tape so there is no fastener, but that limits it to only a new installation roof.
+Some are made with a double-sided stick-on tape so there is no fastener, but that limits it to only a new installation roofs and has a limited life, as well as not attached well enough to stop a heavy snow that would pose a real problem.
+Some add a pipe or bar across the roof's standing seams.
+All of these options add visual pollution to the look of a roof.

-Mounting the gutter lower to the roof should solve this issue for low slope roofs, but with steep roofs it is often not an option to be able to mount the gutter low enough to avoid this.
-The gutter would have to be lowered as much as a full foot down to avoid this issue on some very steep roofs.
-Most houses are not designed with a tall fascia board to allow for this, and there would be nothing there to attach the gutter to.
+Mounting the gutter lower to the roof-line should solve this issue for low slope roofs, but with steep roofs it is often not an option to be able to mount the gutter low enough to avoid this issue.
+The gutter would have to be lowered as much as a full foot down to avoid the snow slide on some very steep roofs.
+Most houses are not designed with a tall fascia board to allow for such a low placement, and there would be nothing there to attach the gutter to.
 Not to mention how terrible it would look.

 Below is the correspondence before we had a chance to see what happened first-hand.
-With the assumption we had installed those gutters the same way we always did, we were seeking a reasonable solution that will also prevent this from re-occurring in the future:
+With the assumption I had installed those gutters the same way I always had.
+I was seeking a reasonable solution that will also prevent this from re-occurring in the future:

 From: GLL <guyXXXX@XXos.com>